LAW3031 : The Law of Succession

 Teaching Rationale And Relationship

-The lectures augment learning from the textbook and articles.
+The lectures augment learning from the textbook, Law Commission papers and articles.
 The lectures are required in order to provide a coherent and structured introductory exposition of very technical law (knowledge outcomes noted above).
-The new, enhanced seminar/small-group system encourages the development of the skills outcomes noted above.
+The new, enhanced seminar/discussion group system encourages the development of the skills outcomes noted above.
 That is:

 Reading Lists